inclusive-design/git-ops-api/daff/README.md

 **Proposed Solution:** Provide an option to users to decide if they wanna take the ownership of columns/rows found in both ancestor and local files but not remote file by retaining it or removing it.

-**Relevant Cases:** Relevant in all test cases due to all cases possessing A-L column and ancestor-local row.
+**Relevant Cases:** Relevant in all cases due to all cases possessing A-L column and ancestor-local row.

 ### Issue 2